 This code will be used when a student is present at an off-site educational activity that has been approved by the school, supervised and measures have been taken to safeguard students.
 This code will not be used for any unsupervised educational activity or where a student is at home doing school work.
 We will ensure that they have in place arrangements whereby the provider of the alternative activity notifies us of any absences by individual students.
 We will then record the student's absence using the relevant absence code.
+Approved absences may include attending taster days at other school, attending courses at college, attending alternative provision arranged and agreed by the school.

-Code E: Exclusion from school
+Code E: Suspension from school

-If no alternative provision is made for a student to continue their education whilst they are excluded but still on the admission register, they will be marked absent in the attendance register using Code E. Alternative provision will be arranged for each excluded pupil from the sixth consecutive day of any fixed period or permanent exclusion.
+If no alternative provision is made for a student to continue their education whilst they are suspended but still on the admission register, they will be marked absent in the attendance register using Code E. Alternative provision will be arranged for each suspended student from the sixth consecutive day of any fixed period suspension or permanent exclusion.
 Where alternative provision is made they will be marked using the appropriate attendance code.